VEuPathDB/StaticContent/content/OrthoMCL/faq.md

               <span class="question">What is the difference between a Core group and a Residual group?</span>
               <p>
                 <ul>
-                  <li>A <b>Core</b> group is initially formed using all of the proteins from 150 Core species.
-As proteins from Peripheral species are added to the site, each protein is mapped to its most closely-related Core group.
+                  <li>A <b>Core</b> group is initially formed using all of the proteins from 150 Core species, which were carefully selected based on two criteria: (1) relatively even sampling across the tree of life and (2) genome and annotation quality.
+Any species that are subsequently added to the OrthoMCL website are termed Peripheral species.
+Each protein from Peripheral species is mapped to its most closely-related Core group.
 Thus, many Core groups contain proteins from Core and Peripheral species.
 These groups are stable across sub-releases (e.g., 6.1, 6.2, etc), though the groups may expand as Peripheral species are added to the site.
 The Core group names have the format OG6_xxxxxx.</li>
                   <li>A <b>Residual</b> group is formed at every sub-release (e.g., 6.1, 6.2, etc) using all of the proteins from Peripheral species that did not meet the thresholds necessary to map into a Core group.
 These groups contain proteins only from Peripheral species.
 The Residual group names have the format OG6r1_xxxxxx.</li>
                 </ul>
               </p>